 Pegasus Health (Charitable) Ltd is a primary care network performing the function of a Primary Health Organisation (PHO), as well as supporting general practices and community based health providers within Canterbury to deliver quality health care to over 400,000 enrolled patients.

 Since our beginnings in 1992, we have been committed to improving the health outcomes for the people of Canterbury.
 Our innovations continue to lead health service design and delivery across the country and internationally.

 We are part of the Canterbury Clinical Network and work closely with a range of organisations, including the Canterbury District Health Board and other alliance partners, to enable the delivery of primary health care to the community and to assist in the continuous improvement of our wider health care system.

 We provide a range of services for the community focused on improving the health and wellbeing of our population and provide essential 24 hour care, 365 days per year for the population of Canterbury through the 24 Hour Surgery.

 What drives us

-That we are an international centre of excellence for the development and provision of primary and community-based health care.
+Our vision is that we are an international centre of excellence for the development and provision of primary and community based healthcare.

-That we achieve improved health through high performing teams and innovative community and primary health care.
+Our mission is to achieve improved health through high performing teams and innovative community and primary healthcare.

 - The education of the public and health care providers as to health related issues;